chenghanyustats/DGP/README.md

-### ERP Data Analysis
+### Event-Related Potential Data Analysis

-The package provide a vignette `erpdata.Rmd`(`erpdata.pdf`) for implementing the proposed method and conducting a simulation study.
+The package provide a vignette `erpdata.Rmd`(`erpdata.pdf`) for implementing the proposed method in a real data application to event-related potential (ERP) analysis.
 The raw ERP data is saved in `./data/Raw_ERP.csv`.